jfcloutier/karma_system/design_notes/acting.md

 >
 > Priority: 0.0..1.0 - How important is this plan to the CA that sent it out
 >
-> Score: 0.0..1.0 | none - Score is always none for plans received
+> Score: 0.0..1.0 | none - Score is always none for plans received (it is up to the sender to score them)
 >
 > CA_ID: The id of the CA that built the plan (can be the CA if for its intent, or a parent CA)

-`goal_state{goal: GoalID, status: Status, messages: [GoalMessage, ...]}`
+#### `goal_state{goal: GoalID, status: Status, messages: [GoalMessage, ...]}`

-> GoalID: The id of the goal - Note that multiple plans might contain a given goal
+> GoalID: The id of the goal - Note that multiple plans might unknowingly contain the same goal
 >
 > Status: `none` | `can_actuate` | `cannot_actuate` | `getting_ready` | `ready` | `executed` | `achieved`
 >
 > GoalMessage - A message received or sent about the goal, latest first.
-The messages reflect the status history of a goal.
+A received message causes the status of a goal to change or and a sent message communicates the change.